 A proposal was made for an up or down vote on statehood for Puerto Rico, a vote like the ones Hawaii and Alaska held in the 1950s.
 Then a ballot was developed that offered a choice between the two non-territorial options consistent with the U.S. constitution: statehood and independence.
 Independence could include a compact of free association or not.

 The Department of Justice rejected that ballot for two primary reasons: first, they indicated that continuing as a territory is a viable option under the constitution; and second, they thought the description of free association might sound like “enhanced commonwealth.”
 The DOJ wanted to be sure that voters did not imagine that “enhanced commonwealth” was a viable option.

 The Status Options

-For many years, Puerto Rico has had three status options:
+Puerto Rico has three status options:

 - Continue as a territory.